nahguav123/webtycoon2/README.md

 # Web Tycoon 2 - Main Branch

-Web Tycoon 2 is a browser-based business simulation game where players build and manage their own online businesses.
+Web Tycoon 2 is a browser-based website hosting simulation game where players build and manage their own online business.
 Players can create websites, purchase domains and hosting, manage finances and so on.
 It was inspired by the original webtycoon that was abandoned by the developers.

 > **Development Status:** Web Tycoon is currently under active development.

 ## Overview

-Web Tycoon is designed around the idea of running an online business from the ground up.

 Players will be able to: